 - Safety: Use your own or contracted safety teams to work as a hole watch and fire watch.
 This reduces costs because you are freeing up the tradesmen to perform work.

 Scaffold: Consider bringing a scaffold on site.
-Have pre-shutdown meetings with major contractors and get their scaffold requirements.
+Also have pre-shutdown meetings with major contractors and get their scaffold requirements.
 Have scaffolding erected prior to the shutdown.
 (This saves time, too!)
 Keep a scaffolding crew available for daily inspections, modifications or additional needs.
-If all contractors are working on lifts or bringing their own scaffold, things can get crowded and dangerous.
+If all contractors are working on lifts or bringing their own scaffold, things can get crowded and dangerous due to faulty equipment.
 Watch for untagged or non-OSHA approved scaffolding and ensure contractors use scaffold and lifts safely.

 - Cranes: Many plants will hire 1 crane if there is a lot of lifting during the shutdown.
-Plan and schedule lifts before shutdown starts.
+Plan and schedule lifts before shutdown starts in order to keep everyone on the same page.
 Bringing in 1 crane prevents each contractor from having to bring in their own.
 This eliminates the added expense and can reduce the number of people on-site to manage.
-Rent the crane with a rigger.
-Like scaffolding, this will help to ensure the safety of ground personnel.
+Rent the crane with a rigger in the hope that, like scaffolding, it will help to ensure the safety of ground personnel.
 Your plant shutdown may not require cranes.
-In any shutdown, ensure anyone who is coordinating lifts on site is properly trained.
+In any shutdown, due to regulations, ensure anyone who is coordinating lifts on site is properly trained.
 By using the right gear and keeping everyone in the work area safe with proper barricades, you can avoid injuries.

 3 Types Of Plant Shutdowns